hexadecimalH/cicada-docs/_docs/diving-in/request.md

 ### Headers

-Cicada has accessability to headers as well as their manipulations by simply accessing Request object we can get array with full information about request that arrived
+Cicada has accessability to headers as well as their manipulations.
+By simply accessing Request object we can get the array with full information about request that arrived

 ```php
 // Get request headers as associative array